FAQ 7i. Mah-Jongg Cards... and "Kards"

 The NMJL Card can be obtained from:

 The NMJL card alternates between red and blue each year.
-In 2003 it was blue.
-In 2004 it was red.
+In odd years it's blue.
+In even years it's red.
 The NMJL offers both a regular-size card and a larger card for those whose vision needs that extra little help.

 Here's how to order the Marvelous Mah Jongg card: